 All retainers are paid pro rata on a quarterly basis.
 Directors are also reimbursed for out-of-pocket expenses incurred in attending meetings and otherwise carrying out their duties as directors of the Corporation.
-In addition, directors are eligible to participate in the Corporation's stock option plan, DSU Plan and RSU Plan, and historically the Corporation has granted options to members of the Board.
-As of the date of this Circular, the Corporation had awarded outstanding options to purchase 1,475,000 Common Shares, of which 410,000 have been granted to non-executive directors, representing approximately 28% of outstanding options.
+In addition, directors are eligible to participate in the Corporation's Stock Option Plan, DSU Plan and RSU Plan, and historically the Corporation has granted options to members of the Board.
+As of the date of this Circular, the Corporation had awarded outstanding options to purchase 1,484,998 Common Shares, of which 750,000 have been granted to non-executive directors, representing approximately 50% of outstanding options.

-As of the date of this circular, the Corporation has 1,621,409 DSUs outstanding of which 1,541,409 DSUs were issued to directors in respect of board compensation and in lieu of board fees.
+As of March 24, 2017, the Corporation has 2,180,636 DSUs outstanding of which 2,150,636 DSUs were issued to directors in respect of board compensation and in lieu of board fees.